bonfacewanga/Phase-1-Final-Project/README.md

 For Wednesday, the drill being the exact same, the focus of the day is working the biceps muscles.

 ## Thursday
+This day focuses more on working the triceps part of the arms.

+## Friday